 Have the holidays left you with that unwanted gift of a few extra pounds, or did you manage to reign in your enthusiasm for the tastes and treats during the holiday festivities?
 Those would be the same tastes and treats that foster the most popular new year’s resolutions to lose the holiday weight that settled in for a long winter’s nap but forgot to leave.

 The bills will start coming in soon, but for many the bills aren’t the only remnant left over after the holidays have passed.
-Many are left with the lingering post-holiday blues, while their friends and neighbors have welcomed in the New Year with fun and frolic.
+Many are left with post-holiday depression, while their friends and neighbors have welcomed in the New Year with fun and frolic.

 Are you having a hard time resuming your normal daily activities?